mikepartelow/get-baked/bread/bba-anadama.md

 ### Day 0: Soaker Day

 1. Remove butter from fridge.
 Mise en place for next morning.
-2. Mix polenta and 227g of water in a small bowl.
+2. Mix polenta and water in a small bowl.
 Cover.
 Let sit overnight at room temperature.

 ### Day 1: Baking Day

 1. Turn on Proofer Box, set to 77F.
 2. Prepare Sponge.
-    1. In large mixing bowl, mix 243g of flour with yeast, Soaker, and water @ 38C.
+    1. In large mixing bowl, mix sponge flour with yeast, Soaker, and water @ 38C.
     2. Place Sponge in Proofer Box.
-    3. Ferment Sponge for 60m or until it bubbles, whichever is longer.
+    3. Ferment Sponge for 60m or until it bubbles.
 3. Add remaining flour, salt, molasses, and butter.
 4. Stir or mix in mixer until ingredients form a ball.
 5. Knead dough on floured surface, or in mixer at medium, about 8-10 minutes in the mixer (setting 2 of 4) or 10 minutes by hand.